yoonmoonsick/dnd2024/README.md

 - Level 5: Font of Inspiration
   - You can expend a spell slot (no action required) to regain one expended use of Bardic Inspiration.
 - Level 10: Magical Secrets
-  - You’ve learned secrets from various magical traditions.
-Whenever you reach a Bard Level (including this Level) and the Prepared Spells number in the Bard Features table increases, you can choose any of your new prepared spells from the Bard, Cleric, Druid, and Wizard spell lists, and the chosen spells count as Bard spells for you (see a class’s section for its spell list).
+  - You've learned secrets from various magical traditions.
+Whenever you reach a Bard Level (including this Level) and the Prepared Spells number in the Bard Features table increases, you can choose any of your new prepared spells from the Bard, Cleric, Druid, and Wizard spell lists, and the chosen spells count as Bard spells for you (see a class's section for its spell list).
 In addition, whenever you replace a spell prepared for this class, you can replace it with a spell from those lists.

 ### College of Dance

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons/2_hotbar_140/DanceCollege.png?raw=true)

->Bards of the College of Dance know that the Words of Creation can’t be contained within speech or song; the words are uttered by the movements of celestial bodies and flow through the motions of the smallest creatures.
+>Bards of the College of Dance know that the Words of Creation can't be contained within speech or song; the words are uttered by the movements of celestial bodies and flow through the motions of the smallest creatures.
 These Bards practice a way of being in harmony with the whirling cosmos that emphasizes agility, speed, and grace.

 - Level 3: Dazzling Footwork
-  - While you aren’t wearing armor or wielding a Shield, you gain the following benefits.
+  - While you aren't wearing armor or wielding a Shield, you gain the following benefits.
 You have Advantage on Performance check.
 - Level 3: Unarmored Defense
   - Your base Armor Class equals 10 plus your Dexterity and Charisma modifiers.
 - Level 3: Agile Strikes
   - When you expend a use of your Bardic Inspiration as part of an action, a Bonus Action, or a Reaction, you can make one Unarmed Strike as part of that action, Bonus Action, or Reaction.
 - Level 3: Bardic Damage
   - You can use Dexterity instead of Strength for the attack rolls of your Unarmed Strikes.
-When you deal damage with an Unarmed Strike, you can deal Bludgeoning damage equal to a roll of your Bardic Inspiration die plus your Dexterity modifier, instead of the strike’s normal damage.
-This roll doesn’t expend the die.
+When you deal damage with an Unarmed Strike, you can deal Bludgeoning damage equal to a roll of your Bardic Inspiration die plus your Dexterity modifier, instead of the strike's normal damage.
+This roll doesn't expend the die.
 - Level 6: Inspiring Movement
   - When an enemy you can see ends its turn within 5 feet of you, you can take a Reaction and expend one use of your Bardic Inspiration to move up to half your Speed.
 Then one ally of your choice within 30 feet of you can also move up to half their Speed using their Reaction.
-None of this feature’s movement provokes Opportunity Attacks.
+None of this feature's movement provokes Opportunity Attacks.
 - Level 6: Extra Attack (Homebrew)
 - Level 6: Tandem Footwork
-  - When you roll Initiative, you can expend one use of your Bardic Inspiration if you don’t have the Incapacitated condition.
+  - When you roll Initiative, you can expend one use of your Bardic Inspiration if you don't have the Incapacitated condition.
 When you do so, roll your Bardic Inspiration die; you and each ally within 30 feet of you who can see or hear you gains a bonus to Initiative equal to the number rolled.
 - Level 12: Leading Evasion
   - When you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw and only half damage if you fail.
-You can’t use this feature if you have the Incapacitated condition.
+You can't use this feature if you have the Incapacitated condition.

 ### College of the Moon